Your Holiday Survival Guide

-Did you know that friendship is one of the most important aspects of our mental health?
+Friendship is one of the most important aspects of our mental health?
 Friends are a great sounding board (and can give us a different perspective) when we are going through challenging times.
 They give us a sense of belonging and help us improve our emotional intelligence.
-Plus, hanging out with friends – laughing and enjoying ourselves – instantly gives us a mood boost.
+Plus, hanging out with friends – laughing and enjoying ourselves – instantly gives a mood boost.

 Anything is possible when you have the right people there to support you. ~ Misty Copeland